Gradient Testing and Estimation by Comparisons: Proof Details of Gradient Estimation Lower Bounds

 Moreover, for all $k\le n/2$ one may take $C'$ universal (independent of $n, k$). \end{lemma}

 \begin{proof}

 Scaling $\w$ by any $\lambda>0$ does not change $h$, hence we may assume

 Also, flipping the sign of a coordinate $z_i$ and simultaneously flipping the sign of $w_i$ leaves the distribution of $Z$ invariant and does not change the probability of disagreement.
 Thus, without loss of generality we may assume $w_i\ge 0$ for all $i$.
+Fix $S\subseteq[n]$ with $|S|=k$.
+Write